14 Top-Rated Beaches in Ibiza

 On the island's east coast, near Santa Eulalia and Es Canar, Cala Pada is one of the island's best undeveloped beaches.

 There are a few snack bars but not much else.
-It's a small, sandy beach that slopes downward towards the water.
-Except for August, it's usually fairly empty and is a nice place to have a more pure beach experience than some of the party beaches.
+It's a small, sandy beach that slopes down towards the water.
+Except for August, it's usually fairly empty and is a nice place to have a pure beach experience than some of the party beaches.

 Cala Jondal